 Today, I had the pleasure of using a cover stitch/overlocker combo machine.
 I do not own one and it has been in the back of my mind for some time to acquire one.
 I am lucky enough to have a few friends with far better equipment than I possess.
 One of them is kind enough to let me test one for a few weeks before I make my decision whether to buy or not.

-- Two yards of four-way stretch knit or a knit that has at least 40% stretch.
+- Two to three yards of four-way stretch knit or a knit that has at least 40% stretch.

 - Thread to match